-This letter sets forth our understanding with respect to certain matters relating to the issuance by Issuer from time to time of notes under its Municipal Commercial Paper--TECP program described above (the "Securities").
-Issuing Agent shall act as issuing agent with respect to the Securities.
-Paying Agent shall act as paying agent or other such agent of Issuer with respect to the Securities.
-Issuance of the Securities has been authorized pursuant to a prospectus supplement, offering circular, or other such document dated \\\\\\\.
+This letter sets forth our understanding with respect to certain matters relating to the issuance by Issuer from time to time of notes under its Municipal Commercial Paper - TECP program described above (the "Securities").
+Issuing Agent will act as issuing agent with respect to the Securities.
+Paying Agent will act as paying agent with respect to the Securities.